-Hungary might not be the first destination you have in mind when thinking of teaching English abroad.
+Hungary might not be the first destination you have in mind when thinking of teaching English abroad in Europe.
 However, you’ll be surprised to know that there is a high demand for native English speakers with a Bachelor’s degree.
 A recent insert into the European Union in 2004, Hungary is rapidly expanding its education system and international business market.
 As such, there are many opportunities to teach English in Hungary.
 Best yet, teaching English in Hungary is ideal because of its central location to popular European destinations such as France and Poland.

 Starting your journey you will fly to Ferihegy Airport in Budapest, and if you decide to work outside of the capital, you will connect a short flight, bus, or train from here.
 No matter where you decide to work, Hungarians take their education seriously.
 Almost 5% of Hungary’s GDP is spent on education.

 Continue reading to find out why more and more people are teaching English in Hungary every year.
+It’s one of the top ESL jobs Europe!

 Teaching English in Hungary